 Contact the Taipei estate agents

-There are many real estate agents in Taipei that speak a decent level of English.
+Many real estate agents in Taipei speak a decent level of English.
 The estate agents are pretty helpful because they can provide a lot of information when searching for your ideal apartment in Taipei.

 It’s ideal to contact them using the LINE app rather than WhatsApp or WeChat as it’s the Taiwanese version of messenger apps.
 If you don’t have the app, you can download LINE from here.